 Did you know that most wolves mate for life?
 Well, that’s going to be you and your basement bathroom.
 Forever intertwined.
 Your mission is to make it out of there alive and with a 99% completed bathroom.
 To do that you need to consider these 5 design elements ahead of time.

-5 Basement Bathroom Design Considerations
+5 Basement Bathroom Ideas and Design Options

 Do you want just a half bathroom (toilet and sink only) or do you want a shower and or tub?
 How big can your bathroom be?
 Can you fit a closet for towels, linens and things like that.
 Can you have a full vanity and sink or do you need to save space with a pedestal sink?